Docs: first verdict in under a minute

 3Go to production

 Get a key.
-Buy credits on the pricing page ($5 minimum, pay as you go, or a flat monthly plan).
-Your key, starting with cv_live_, is shown once on the welcome screen right after payment; usage and balance live on your dashboard.
-Send it as a Bearer token:
+Start free: POST /v1/keys/free with an email field returns a cv_live_ key with 100 verifications a month, no card, one key per email, shown once in the response.
+For volume beyond that or signed reports, buy credits on the pricing page ($5 minimum, pay as you go, or a flat monthly plan); a paid key is shown once on the welcome screen right after payment, and usage and balance live on your dashboard.
+Send your key as a Bearer token:

 Limits and formats.
-JPEG (including iPhone HDR gain-map files), PNG, WEBP, TIFF, HEIC and HEIF, BMP, and GIF, up to 40 megapixels.
+JPEG (including iPhone HDR gain-map files), PNG, WEBP, AVIF, TIFF, HEIC and HEIF, BMP, and GIF, up to 40 megapixels and 25 MB.
+Content Credentials can be carried by JPEG, PNG, WEBP and AVIF; the rest are accepted for metadata and pixel checks.
 The keyless path is for evaluation; keyed requests get production rate limits.
 Requests that fail are never billed.

 Errors worth handling.